'He-Man' artist and toy designer T. Mark Taylor dies at 80 - NewsBreak

 Mattel did not respond to a request for comment Saturday.

-The Teenage Mutant Ninja Turtles franchise — featuring pizza-loving Michelangelo, Donatello, Raphael and Leonardo — launched a long-running animated series, live-action movies and a catchphrase: cowabunga!
+The Teenage Mutant Ninja Turtles franchise — featuring pizza-loving Michelangelo, Donatello, Raphael and Leonardo —spawned a long-running animates series, live-action movies and a catchphrase: cowabunga.

 Terrell Mark Taylor — who went by his middle name, Mark — was born on June 5, 1941, according to California voter registration records.
 He is survived by his wife of 50 years, designer Rebecca Salari-Taylor of Ranchos Palos Verdes.